Skip to main content

 Suppose an object moves along a circle with radius r and an angular speed ω (measured in radians per unit time).
 Then the linear speed, v, of the object is given by

 One method a waʻa uses to change direction is with the hoe uli, or the steering paddle.
 When a sharp turn is needed for maneuvers such as tacking, the steersperson will turn the handle of the hoe uli in a circular motion, as a lever to scoop the paddle in the water and change the heading of a vessel.
-This move called une (prounced oo-NAY although it is often mispronounced as oo-NEE) literally translates to “lever.”
+This move, called une (pronounced “oo-neh,” though it is often mispronounced as “oo-nee”), literally translates to “lever.”

-Figure 1.2.36.
+Figure 1.2.37.
 A waʻa (canoe) can change directions by rotating the hoe uli (steering sweep) in a process known as une.
+If you are viewing the PDF or a printed copy, you can scan the QR code or follow the “Standalone” link to watch the video online.

 If the steerperson is performing an une at a rate of 25 rotations per minute and the radius of the circular movement is 2 feet, calculate: